Flying soon? 7 tips from recent travellers for a stress-free trip

 However, on the ground, it really depends on where you are.
-In the UK, Francesca and Glynn noticed a distinct lack of mask-wearing.
+In the UK, Francesca noticed a distinct lack of mask wearing.

-Singapore and Thailand require masks indoors.
-Poorly ventilated outdoor settings may require masks too.
+Both Singapore and Thailand require masks indoors.
+If an outdoor setting is poorly ventilated, they may be required there, too.

 7. Don't forget your Digital Passenger Declaration

-In the excitement of leaving the country, it's easy to forget to look into any requirements to return home.
+It's easy to forget in the excitement of leaving the country to look into any requirements to return home.

 The big one is your Digital Passenger Declaration, which you can start 7 days prior to your flight but has to be submitted before you hop on the plane back to Australia.

-It's quite a lengthy form and requires proof of vaccination, including your vaccination dates.
-While you can fill it out last minute at the airport, it's easier to complete on a larger screen.
+Another thing to be aware of is that this form is quite lengthy.
+It requires a proof of vaccination, including all your vaccination dates, and while you can do it at the airport it's much easier to complete on a larger screen.

 Excited to travel?
 Catch the latest travel deals here.